Skip to main content

 Note

-To avoid errors, you might want to verify that your native app setup has been performed correctly before performing the operation.
+To avoid errors, you might want to verify that your setup has been performed correctly before performing the operation.
 For more information, see the "Checklist to Verify Your Setup for LiveRamp Identity in ADX" section below.

 1. Format the appropriate input data file and load it into your AWS S3 input location.